Fright Night: Cast

 Nick Savage and Ernie Holmes portray the bouncers killed by Jerry.
-Playboy Playmate Heidi Sorenson also appears as one of Jerry's victims.
+Playboy Playmate Heidi Sorenson also appears as a prostitute, one of Jerry's victims.

 Production

 Development

 While writing the script for Cloak & Dagger, Tom Holland amused himself when he conceived the idea of a horror-movie fan becoming convinced that his next-door neighbor was a vampire, but he did not initially think this premise was enough to sustain a story.
 "What's he gonna do", Holland asked, "because everybody's gonna think he's mad!"
 The story percolated in his mind for a year and finally one day while discussing it with John Byers, then the head of story department at Columbia Pictures, he finally figured out what the boy would do.
 "Of course, he's gonna go to Vincent Price!"
 In that era, many local TV stations in the United States had horror hosts (such as Zacherle, Svengoolie, and the nationally syndicated Elvira), so Holland decided it would be natural for the boy to seek aid from his local host.
 "The minute I had Peter Vincent, I had the story.
 Charley Brewster was the engine, but Peter Vincent was the heart."
 Once he'd conceived that character, Holland knocked out the first draft of the script in three weeks.
 "And I was laughing the entire time, literally on the floor, kicking my feet in the air in hysterics."

 Holland wrote the film for himself to direct, in part because he was so disheartened by the film that was ultimately made from his previous screenplay, Scream for Help, and he had developed enough clout from the successes of his screenplays for Class of 1984, Psycho II, and Cloak & Dagger that the head of Columbia Pictures said, "Let's take a chance on the hot screenwriter kid", not figuring that Fright Night would be as successful as it ultimately became.